 1. Do Some Research to Select the Password Manager that Meets Your Needs

 Before you officially get started in creating a password manager account, it is important for you to weigh your options and decide which password manager service is right for you.
 Consider the functionality, cost, ease of use, and level of security of each option.
-If you’re comfortable with something a bit less user-friendly, then your best bet may be to go with one of the more mainstream, easier-to-use password management services like LastPass or 1Password.
+If you’re not comfortable with something a bit less user-friendly, then your best bet may be to go with one of the more mainstream, easier-to-use password management services like LastPass or 1Password.
 These password managers are generally more user-friendly and easier to navigate but will require a paid subscription plan to use on multiple devices.
 There are some free, open-source alternatives, such as BitWarden, that are also deemed secure by experts, but they are generally less user-friendly.
 Once you have considered your options carefully, you are now ready to setup your password manager account.

 2. Create A Strong Master Password that You Will Never Forget